lambnoah99/routeGuards/Readme.md

 Now if you try to navigate to the hero-detail page, either within the application or by url, you should get an alert saying that your not authorized.
+## Login Component
 Next thing to do is to let the user sign in.
-Create a new Component named login
+Create a new Component named login.

 `ng generate component login`

-Add two methods for logging in and logging out in and in them call the AuthService's methods.
+Add two methods for logging in and out, and in them call the AuthService's methods.
 <br>

 `login.component.ts`